Lower Duwamish and East Waterway Cleanup Projects

 Kayaks on the bank of the Lower Duwamish Waterway

-• The Middle Reach design started in 2022 and cleanup construction is planned to start in 2027.
+• The middle reach design started in 2022 and cleanup construction is planned to start in 2027

 East Waterway

-The East Waterway, located at the mouth of the Duwamish River, contains historical pollution from industrial and urban use.
-Contamination of sediments at the bottom of the East Waterway by PCBs, arsenic, dioxin/furans and PAHs pose risk to people and the environment with PCBs posing the greatest risk.
 The East Waterway is one part of the larger Harbor Island Superfund Site and is the last piece of that Superfund Site to undergo cleanup.
 EPA is overseeing the cleanup of the East Waterway to remove and remediate historical contaminants that threaten human and environmental health.
 The cleanup area stretches one mile and covers 157 acres.
 It is located immediately downstream and north of the Lower Duwamish Waterway Superfund Site, along the east side of Harbor Island.

-East Waterway Cleanup Location, Credit: Port of Seattle
+East Waterway Cleanup Location.
+Credit: Port of Seattle

-The East Waterway Group (EWG) is a public partnership between the City of Seattle, King County, and the Port of Seattle.
-EWG is working together with EPA to study contamination levels, design detailed cleanup plans, and share information with and encourage input from the community.
+The East Waterway Group (EWG) is a collaboration among the City of Seattle, King County, and the Port of Seattle.
+While EPA is the lead agency for the cleanup, the EWG members are working with EPA to study contamination levels, design detailed cleanup plans, and share information with and encourage input from the community.
+The City of Seattle and our fellow EWG members are committed to effective and timely cleanup of the East Waterway to improve public health and protect the environment.

-Aerial photo of Harbor Island and the East Waterway taken in 2012
+Aerial photo of Harbor Island and the East Waterway taken in 2012.

 Learn more